Julius Lagodny – PhD Candidate Cornell University & Data Analyst

 In my dissertation titled “The Migrant Turnout Gap – External Effects of Citizenship Regimes and Social Context on Political Participation”, I research why immigrant-origin citizens participate less in formal politics compared to autochthonous citizens – in particular in countries with restrictive citizenship-regimes like Germany and Austria.
 I argue that restrictive citizenship policies create strong negative externalities for political participation of immigrant-origin citizens.
 Immigrant-origin citizens in enclaves with many non-citizens perceive ineligibility for formal politics like voting as the norm among their peers.
 The same is not true for autochthonous citizens.
 Also, immigrant-origin citizens do not show the same voting gap in areas with very few non-citizens.
 I use a multi-method approach combining localized public-opinion and panel data, archival and census data, and semi-structured qualitative interviews to test my hypothesis.

-Between October 2019 and October 2020, I was a visiting researcher with the chair for Political Sociology at Freie University Berlin.
-From May 2021 until August 2021, I have been an “Ernst-Mach-Stipendium” scholar at the University of Vienna.
+Between October 2019 and October 2020, I was a visiting researcher with the chair for Political Sociology at Freie University Berlin – the stay was interrupted by the COVID-19 outbreak.
+From May 2021 until August 2021, I was an “Ernst-Mach-Stipendium” scholar at the University of Vienna.
 My research is supported by the Berlin Program for Advanced German and European Studies of GSA at FU Berlin, the EUROLAB at GESIS, the Center for European Studies, Cornell, the Mercatus Center, and the Flournoy Graduate Student Endowed Fellowship.

 I have been quoted and cited in several American and international media outlets: The Associated Press, The Washington Post, Le Figaro (France), Infobae (Argentina), Marktforschung.de (Germany), and others.